How to prepare for your remote interview

-- Review the Non-Disclosure Agreement (NDA) your recruiting contact sent to you, and reply with acknowledgement that you agree to the terms.
+- If required, review and complete the Non-Disclosure Agreement (NDA) your recruiting contact has sent to you.

 - Download Amazon Chime, our video conferencing tool.
 If you plan to present during your interview you will need to download Chime to your desktop.

 - Test Amazon Chime to ensure it is working correctly on your device.

 - Your recruiting contact will send an Amazon Chime meeting ID# prior to your interview.

 - If a remote interview via Amazon Chime is not fully accessible for you, please discuss with your recruiting contact so they can offer an accommodation.

 - Explore our interview page to help you prepare for your remote interview.

 - Conduct your interview in a well-lit and ideally quiet environment that is free of distractions.
 Given the global shift to work from home and other areas of personal life being impacted, you may have unique circumstances (kids, pets, family members, etc.) in your work area.
 Rest assured our interview teams are understanding of these situations.
 We are all in this together.